 Here at CybelAngel, we’ve spent a significant amount of R&D effort focused on protecting our customers from compromises relating to data or credential leaks found on GitHub.
-As GitHub’s adoption has continued its meteoric rise, the number of security incidents stemming from credentials, open file paths, and other sensitive data being left accessible in public GitHub repositories has also continued to climb.
+As GitHub’s adoption has continued its meteoric rise, the number of cyber security incidents stemming from credentials, open file paths, and other sensitive data being left accessible in public GitHub repositories has also continued to climb.

 The combination of mass corporate adoption of GitHub, personal GitHub accounts, and the use of various open-source projects housed via GitHub has created a significant threat landscape for all enterprises.
 A recent example that has implications for nearly all organizations is Apache’s full transition to GitHub.